Skip to main content

 How long does orthodontic treatment typically last?

 The duration of orthodontic treatment varies depending on the complexity of the case.
-On average, treatment can last anywhere from 15- 24 months.
+This is very dependent on the type of treatment you require.
+Some people may only need six months of treatment, but for most people it can usually take from 12- 24 months.
 Factors like age, compliance, and the type of appliance used can influence treatment duration.

 How often do I need to visit the orthodontist during treatment?